praveen-sripati/ai-interviewer/README.md

 ### Start the Backend Server:

-1. In your terminal, from the `backend-node` directory, run:
+1. In your terminal, from the `cloned-repo-name` directory, run:

     ```bash
     node server.js